-Weird title for a post, right?
-Weird subject?
-Indeed.
-Yet, it’s an important one, and one that people have asked us about.
-As such, I want to come out and make sure that we clear the air from the beginning.
-This is a community effort.
+This is an important topic and one that we’re frequently asked about.
+As such, I want to come out and make sure that we clear the air and tell you who pays us.
 Being completely transparent with you helps everyone stay better connected and feel most comfortable supporting what we do.

 “We live in a complicated world, and we recognize that the work we do sits in the middle of that complicated world.”